curious-containers/curious-containers.github.io/_docs/010-red-beginners-guide.md

 docker run --rm -u 1000:1000 grepwrap red-connector-http --version
 ```

 You should consider pushing the image to a registry like [DockerHub](https://hub.docker.com/) and reference it by its full URL.
 This ensures reproducibility across hosts.
 With RED it is also possible to use private Docker registries where authorization is required.
-For the sake of this guide, we will only reference the image by its local name `grepwrap-image`.
+For the sake of this guide, we will only reference the image by its local name `grepwrap`.

 ## CWL (faice agent)